 - Nerve sensation checks (ability to feel pressure, touch, temperature)

-- Circulation testing (assessing blood flow to the feet and toes through either hands-on palpation or use of a doppler ultrasound in the clinic)
+- Vascular circulation testing (assessing blood flow to the feet and toes through either hands-on palpation or use of a doppler ultrasound in the clinic)

-- Assessing areas of high loading, and areas at risk of ulceration
+- Assessing areas of high loading, and areas at increased risk of ulceration (3D foot pressure assessments)

 - Identifying areas of skin build up